 Is use of mobile devices allowed?

 We encourage unplugging during our retreats, to maximise the value of the experience.
 However, we recognise that participants often need to remain in touch with work or family.
-The choice is yours and free wi-fi is available.
+Together we explore ways of developing a more conscious relationship with your digital devices.

 What’s the accommodation like?